Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Paris by Bike| ©TRAVELBLOG

-When the trees are in bloom, the temperatures rise and the days are sunnier, strolling around Paris is a real pleasure.
+When the trees are in bloom, the temperatures are warmer and the days are sunnier, walking around Paris is a real pleasure.
 Walking is always a good idea, but it does restrict the distance you can cover.
-That's why in spring one of the best options is to rent a bike and ride around Paris taking advantage of the good weather.
+That's why in spring, one of the best things to do is to rent a bike and ride around Paris taking advantage of the good weather.
+You have several options for this:

-With the Paris Pass tourist card, you can take public bicycles and explore the city centre or areas such as the Palais Royal complex, the Belleville district or even take your bike to the Bastille and discover the outskirts of the capital with places as interesting as the Vincennes forest.
+• Book the Paris Pass tourist card, with which you can take public bicycles and cycle around the centre or even discover the outskirts of the capital with places as interesting as the Vincennes forest.
+There are so many advantages of the Paris Pass that I recommend you read this post to find out all about it.

 Book a guided bike tour of Paris

-8. Take a cruise on the Seine river at the best time of the year
+5. Take a cruise on the Seine River at the best time of the year.

 It is always advisable to get to know Paris from different perspectives.
-And one of the most beautiful is a cruise on the Seine River.
-The spring temperatures are perfect for this, even for a cruise on the Seine at night.
+And one of the most beautiful is to do it with one of the best Seine river cruises.
+In fact, the weather is so nice in spring that you can even cruise the Seine aboard a night cruise on the Seine River.

 Book a cruise on the Seine

-As spring progresses it is becoming more and more common to have clear days and skies, one of the best options to take advantage of this fact is to see Paris from the heights from the best viewpoints in Paris.
+As the spring is progressing it is becoming more and more common to have clear days and skies, one of the best options to take advantage of this fact is to see Paris from the heights from the best viewpoints in Paris.

 Book tickets for the Eiffel Tower